UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 ### rootlink

-For most articles, the rootlink will be the article type.
+**Mandatory.** For most articles, the rootlink will be the article type.
 One of:

 - `Getting Started`
 - `How To`